keenwon/koa-subdomain/README.md

 app.listen(8888);
 ```

-Wildcard subdomain will be accessible under `wildcardSubdomain` in the state of koa context.
+Wildcard subdomains will be accessible under `wildcardSubdomains` in the state of koa context.

 ```javascript
 const Koa = require('koa');